 The Best Products For Afro Hair

 Mavericks are good in certain vocations (fighter pilots, homicide detectives) but one place you don’t want to find one is your hair follicles.
-Refusing to be put in a box, like some fully woke millennial, unruly hair is hard to manage as it doesn’t usually lay flat or straight and has a rough cuticle layer, says says Stevie Warwicker, a barber at Ruffians barbershop in London.
+Refusing to be put in a box, unruly hair is hard to manage as it doesn’t usually lay flat or straight and has a rough cuticle layer, says Ruffians barber Stevie Warwicker.

 The Best Products For Unruly Hair

-“A hairdryer and a vent brush will help to control unruly hair by smoothing the cuticle, allowing the hair to lay flat while minimising messiness.”
+“A hairdryer and a vent brush will help to control unruly hair by smoothing the cuticle, allowing the hair to lay flat while minimizing messiness.”
 Consider your follicles told.

 The Best Products For Thinning Hair

 Before you reach for the growth pills, try a few tricks of the trade too, says Lendon.
-“The best styling method for thinning hair is to use a dryer at a high heat, drying the hair upside down to create more volume at the root.”
-It’s got to be better than a five-figure transplant.
+“The best styling method for thinning hair is to use a hair dryer on a high heat as well as drying the hair upside down to create more volume at the root.”
+It’s got to be better than a five-figure hair transplant.